 11. Pangempu Waterfall in Bali

 We didn’t plan to be here.
 A friend and I were driving around one of the rice paddies outside Bali proper when we stumbled on this waterfall.
-I’d consider Pangempu Waterfall as an off-the-beaten track because there’s literally no proper space for visitors.
+I’d consider Pangempu Waterfall as an off-the-beaten-track because there’s literally no proper space for visitors.
 You can park at your own risk on a one-way roadside.
 From here, it’s a 20-minute easy walk.
 Nothing special here, except that no one wants to be here.
 LOL…

 There are so many waterfalls in Bali waiting for you to explore.
 Visiting them on your motorbike is the best you can do.
 Driving a car?
 Nah.
 You might be able to see one or two in a day.
-Traffic in Bali can test your patience, not to mention the limited parking in tourists attractions.
+Traffic in Bali can test your patience, not to mention the limited parking in tourist attractions.
 It’s impossible to see them all in one day, but careful planning will go a long way.

 Where to stay in Bali

 There are many places to choose from in Bali.
 Depending on your accommodation taste/style and budget, there’s something for everyone.
 But then, you need to remember that Bali is a tourist destination island, so prices can be expensive in many ways – for a budget solo traveler.
 If can drive a scooter, rent one for a day/week/month.
 There’s no public transport in Bali (none that I know of), but Grab bike is cheap.
-You can book a guesthouse, hotel, hostel, private/shared villa on the following website: HostelWorld, Booking, CTrip, and Expedia.
+You can book a guesthouse, hotel, hostel, or private/shared villa on the following website: HostelWorld, Booking, CTrip, and Expedia.